gabriel-ferreras/ChipSeqPipeline/README.md

 ## Introduction

-The pipeline hereby presented was designed in order to ChIP-seq (Chromatin ImmunopreciPitation sequencing) data processing and analysis.
-This material is a task of the course "Omics technologies and Bioinformatics" given by Francisco J. Romero-Campero and Ignacio Pérez Hurtado de Mendoza in the Biochemistry degree at the University of Seville.
+The pipeline hereby presented was designed in order to perform a complete processing and analysis of ChIP-seq (Chromatin ImmunopreciPitation sequencing) from the plant model *Arabidopsis thaliana*.
+This material is part of the course "Omics technologies and Bioinformatics" given by Francisco J. Romero-Campero and Ignacio Pérez Hurtado de Mendoza in the Biochemistry degree at the University of Seville.

 ## Pipeline summary